 The American School of Puerto Vallarta makes every effort to help students build on their successes as they move on from ASPV.
 The majority will attend colleges and universities both here in Mexico and around the world.
+You can see our most current profile, here.
 We also support students who wish to take a gap year or pursue other avenues in finding the resources they need.
 Taking into consideration the uniqueness of each student, the College Guidance counselor assists students and parents in identifying and applying to colleges.
 Location, college major, and cost are examples of significant factors that determine the best “match” for each student as well as learning styles and extra curricular interests.
 ASPV helps students identify colleges where students can thrive, learn, and network with peers in order to find joy and success as they work toward their goals.

 ASPV students and parents are encouraged to contact our College Guidance counselor, Ms. Allison Marx , with any questions or for an appointment.

 Seminar class is a weekly class that all students attend.
 It is taught by our college guidance counselor.